rouanw/nsp-except/README.md

 A library to help you only exclude the security vulnerabilities you really mean to.

+## Deprecated

+NSP has been [shut down](https://blog.npmjs.org/post/175511531085/the-node-security-platform-service-is-shutting), so `nsp-except` is now deprecated.
+Consider using `npm audit`, along with [`npm-audit-helper`](https://github.com/rouanw/npm-audit-helper) as an alternative.

 ## Why

 [nsp](https://www.npmjs.com/package/nsp) is a very useful library that checks your project's dependencies against a database of known security vulnerabilities, so that you don't introduce your project to unnecessary risk.